Civic technology

-Civic technology, or civic tech, enhances the relationship between the people and government with software for communications, decision-making, service delivery, and political process.
+Civic technology, or civic tech, is the idea of using technology to enhance the relationship between people and government with software for communications, decision-making, service delivery, and political process.
 It includes information and communications technology supporting government with software built by community-led teams of volunteers, nonprofits, consultants, and private companies as well as embedded tech teams working within government.

 Definition

-There are four different types of e-government services and civic technology falls within the category of government-to-citizen (or G2C), the other categories include government-to-business (G2B), government-to-government (G2G), and government-to-employees (G2E).
+Civic technology refers to the use of technology to enhance the relationship between citizens and their government.
+There are four different types of e-government services, and civic technology falls within the category of government-to-citizen (G2C).
+The other categories include government-to-business (G2B), government-to-government (G2G), and government-to-employees (G2E).
 A 2013 report from the Knight Foundation, an American non-profit, attempts to map different focuses within the civic technology space.
 It broadly categorizes civic technology projects into two categories: open government and community action.

 Citizens are also now given access to their representatives through social media.
 They are able to express their concerns directly to government officials through sites like Twitter and Facebook.
 There have even been past cases of online voting being a polling option for local elections, which have seen vastly increased turnouts, such as in an Arizona election in 2000 which saw a turnout double that of the previous election.
 It is asserted though that civic technology in government provides for a good management technique but lacks in providing fair democratic representation.
 Social media is also becoming a growing aspect of government, towards furthering the communication between the government and its citizenry and towards greater transparency within the governmental sectors.
 This innovation is facilitating a change towards a more progressive and open government, based on civic engagement and technology for the people.
 With social media as a communicating platform, it enables the government to provide information to the constituents and citizens on the legislative processes and what is occurring in the Congress, for the sake of the citizens' concerns with the government procedures.

 The definition of what constitutes civic technology is contested to a certain extent, especially with regards to companies engaged in the sharing economy, such as Uber, Lyft, and Airbnb.
 For example, Airbnb's ability to provide New York residents with housing during the aftermath of Superstorm Sandy could be considered a form of civic technology.
 However, Nathaniel Heller, managing director of the Research for Development Institute's Governance Program contends that for-profit platforms definitively fall outside of the scope of civic technology: Heller has said that "while citizen-to-citizen sharing is indeed involved, the mission of these companies is focused on maximizing profit for their investors, not any sort of experiment in building social capital."
 From a goal perspective, civic technology can be understood as "the use of technology for the public good".

 Microsoft's Technology & Civic Engagement Team have attempted to produce a precise taxonomy of civic technology through a bottom-up approach.
 They inventoried the existing initiatives and classified them according to: